squid-cache/squid-cache.github.io/Features/HTTP11.rst

 HTTP/1.1 requires support for chunked encoding in both parsers and composers.
 This applies to both responses and requests.

 Both Squid-3 and Squid-2 contain at least response chunked decoding.
-The chunked encoding portion is not yet completed.
+The chunked encoding portion is available from [[Squid-3.2]] on all traffic except CONNECT requests.

 == Related minor tasks ==